 In April 2016, a Japanese law took effect, which obliges large companies and local and central governments to set numerical targets for hiring and promoting women.
 Mandom understands that promotion of women is an important theme that draws expectations and demands from a broad range of players in the society.
-Accordingly, this theme has been reflected in one of the CSR Material Issues for the Mandom Group -"Achieving employee satisfaction (ES) and diversity."
-In line with the objectives and purposes of the law, Mandom will develop and execute a phased action plan to help realize a society where women are promoted and encouraged to exercise their individuality and unleash their full potential.
+Accordingly, this theme has been reflected in one of the CSR Material Issues for the Mandom Group - individuality and unleash their full potential.
 We will also disclose our actions and keep the information up to date through the official website of Ministry of Health, Labour and Welfare below.